bradrn/brassica/docs/Using-Brassica.md

   whenever either textbox is modified, and whenever any controls are changed.
 This can sometimes be slow so this checkbox is disabled by default.

+Below ‘View results live’, there is another checkbox labelled **Highlight unused rules**.
+When this is selected, the editor will highlight all sound changes which were *not* triggered by any of the input words in the course of their evolution.
+On the desktop the highlight is a grey background;
+  on the web it is a grey underline.

+Sometimes rule application can result in an error.
+In this case the error will be shown in the output box.
+Additionally, if the problem was a syntax error in the rules themselves, the offending rule will be underlined in red.

 ## Output highlighting